MinaAlmasi/CIFAKE-image-classifiers/README.md

 # CIFAKE: Comparing classifiers on FAKE vs. REAL image data
 This repository forms the self-assigned *assignment 4* in the subject Visual Analytics, Cultural Data Science, F2023.
-The assignment description can be found here.
-All code is written by Mina Almasi (202005465) although some code may be adapted from classwork (see also [Code Reuse](https://github.com/MinaAlmasi/CIFAKE-image-classifiers#code-reuse)).
+All code is written by Mina Almasi (202005465) although some code may be adapted from classwork or external tutorials (see also [Code Reuse](https://github.com/MinaAlmasi/CIFAKE-image-classifiers#code-reuse)).

 The repository aims to investigate the utility of artificially generated images as an alternative to data augmentation when training classifiers to predict real life images.
 For this purpose, the [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) dataset (Bird & Lofti, 2023) is used.